robric/wiki-contrail-controller/RBAC.md

 * service supervisor-webui restart

 ## global_read_only_role
 Role configured as global_read_only_role allows read-only access to all contrail resources.
 This role must be configured in keystone.
-By default this is not set to any value.
+By default this is not set to any value. global_read_only_role user can view the global configuration of contrail default setting from WebUI.
+Admin has to set global_read_only_role in contrail api (/etc/contrail/contrail-api.conf) and restart contrail-api service (service contrail-api restart).

+- global_read_only_role = <new-admin-read-role>

 ## /etc/neutron/api-paste.ini
 Contrail RBAC is based on user token received in _X-Auth-Token_ header in API requests.
 To force neutron to pass actual user token in requests to Contrail API server, following change in /etc/neutron/api-paste.ini is needed.